Making Sauerkraut in a Jar -The Quart Jar Method

 So, here’s the real deal.
 We’ve been making sauerkraut for several years.
 Last year our goal was to make the largest batch to date.
 Sadly, the large batch went bad and we lost it all.
 All 20 pounds of it.
 When using quart jars, if one happens to go south, you’re only losing one jar…not an entire batch.
 This was the driving factor to change our method.
 But, as noted, there are also other benefits.
 Fermenting in quart jars is ideal if you are only growing two or three cabbages earmarked for sauerkraut.
 It is also perfect for a staggered harvest.

-3 Replies to “Making Sauerkraut in a Jar -The Quart Jar Method”
+3 responses to “Making Sauerkraut in a Jar -The Quart Jar Method”

 1. Hi, I’ve been do my sauerkraut this way for years, but my recipe calls for 2 tbs of vinegar per qt.